Skip to main content

 menu

-Clinical & Translational Science Institute / Education / Study Coordinator Education
+Clinical & Translational Science Institute / Education and Career / Study Coordinators Organization for Research and Education (SCORE)

 Study Coordinators Organization for Research and Education (SCORE) provides support and regular networking opportunities to clinical research coordinators and staff working in an academic setting.

-The participants of this UR CTSI-sponsored group meet to share information, collaborate, develop tools and best practices, and learn about processes related to human subject research management.
+The participants of this UR CTSI-sponsored group meet to share information, collaborate, develop tools and best practices, and learn about processes related to human subject research management

 Mentoring